JoeShook/udap-devdays-2023/README.md

 Within this [udap-devdays-2023]([JoeShook/udap-devdays-2023](https://github.com/JoeShook/udap-devdays-2023)): udap-dotnet tutorial repository ensure you can compile and run both udap.fhirserver.devdays and udap.authserver.devdays

 udap.fhirserver.devdays has one patient resource loaded.
-This FHIR server is a simple DemoFileSystemFhirServer implementation of
+This FHIR server is a simple DemoFileSystemFhirServer implementation of Brian Postlethwaite’s [fhir-net-web-api](https://github.com/brianpos/fhir-net-web-api/tree/feature/r4b).

-Brian Postlethwaite’s [fhir-net-web-api](https://github.com/brianpos/fhir-net-web-api/tree/feature/r4b), which has its roots in the original Spark FHIR Server prior to DSTU2 release.
+udap.authserver.devdays is a Duende Identity Server implementation with a SQLite data store without DCR on UDAP.
+When the tutorial starts we will add DCR on UDAP to the Identity Server.

-udap.authserver.devdays is an Identity Server with a SQLite data store without DCR on UDAP.
+:spiral_notepad: Note: the udap.authserver.devdays prerequisite was built from the [EntityFramework Quickstart](https://docs.duendesoftware.com/identityserver/v5/quickstarts/4_ef/).

 ## 📖 Start Tutorial